top of page

 Eggplant and cashew nut dip for crudités

-I love starting dinner with an exciting crudité platter, it conveys to my guests that the meal will be healthy and the food will be delicious.
-Vegetable dips are an integral part of any table, they are packed full of flavour and a lovely substitute for the meat-heavy patés and rillettes.
-However, dips can be a double-edged sword, most commercial dips are packed with emulsifiers and chemicals and taste horrible.
-In India, they are also loaded with fats, mayo and cream cheese, and sold in the health food section as pretenders.
-I have a number of dips from around the world on this blog, each healthy and loaded with flavour.
+I love starting dinner with an exciting crudité platter; it conveys to my guests that the meal will be healthy and the food will be delicious.
+Vegetable dips are an integral part of any table; they are packed with flavour and a lovely substitute for meat-heavy patés and rillettes.
+However, dips can be a double-edged sword; most commercial dips are packed with emulsifiers and chemicals and taste horrible.
+In India, they are also loaded with fats, mayo, and cream cheese and are sold in the health food section as pretenders.
+I have several dips from around the world on this blog, each healthy and loaded with flavour.
 This is one of those dips that you need to make often.

-This dip is a variation, an upgrade really, of the famed North Indian "bharta" or roasted eggplant.
-However, this dip is loaded with flavours from the chaat masala and tomatoes.
+This dip is a variation, an upgrade, of the famed North Indian "bharta," or roasted eggplant.
+However, it is loaded with flavours from the chaat masala and tomatoes.
 The roasted eggplant adds tremendous creaminess to the dish that pops with tartness and spice.
-The roasted cashew nuts add both a lovely nuttiness to the dip, as well as, a wonderful bite.
-You can serve this more traditionally with naan bread, but I prefer the healthier fresh vegetables on this platter.
+The roasted cashew nuts add both a lovely nuttiness and a wonderful bite.
+You can serve this more traditionally with naan bread, but I prefer fresher vegetables on this platter.

 For more recipes from this amazing cookbook, click here.